 In the autumn, when plants and prey begin to die off, you may not need to look very hard to find Pirate Bugs.
 You may find yourself swarmed with them as you go about your everyday tasks outdoors.

-On the other hand, you may have to look carefully to locate them during the spring and summer, when they usually stay very close to flowering plants.
+On the other hand, you may have to look carefully to locate them during the spring and summer, when they usually stay very close to flowering plants and shrubs or weeds.

-You’ll probably have good luck finding them during the summer if you search a corn field.
-They often lurk amongst the corn silk because they are an important predator of corn earworm eggs.
+You’ll probably have good luck finding them during the summer if you search a cornfield.
+They often lurk amongst the corn silks because they are an important predator of corn earworm eggs.

-The package will contain adult Minute Pirate Bug insects and instructions on releasing them into your yard or garden successfully.
+The package will contain adult Minute Pirate Bug insects and instructions on releasing them successfully into your yard or garden.

 Generally speaking, the release is quite simple.
 Just shake the container (filler and all) over the area of the garden you wish to treat.
 Your new residents should get right to work hunting down plant pests as a food source.